snadnee/php-abo-generator/README.md

 ```

 ## Basic usage
-Basic usage of this package is simple.
+The basic usage of this package is simple.
 Here is an example.

 ```php
 use Snadnee\ABOGenerator\ABOGenerator;